Finland Guided Tours9 tours available

 15 days from Helsinki to Helsinki

-This tour will be led/hosted by senior Tour Leader, Martin Charlton who, in 2020, celebrates his 25th anniversary with Adventure Abroad.
-He invites… Read more
+This Expedition To The North Pole Tour will be led/hosted by senior Tour Leader, Martin Charlton who, in 2020, celebrates his 25th anniversary with… Read more

 PL5 Poland & Baltic States Tour

 Poland & Baltic States tours like no other!
 Eastern Europe holds numerous rewards for anyone who is not shy of adventure.
 Poland has an… Read more

 During this Norway & Finland tour we will experience the Hurtigruten Classic Voyage North and witness the gradual transition from the populated, lush… Read more

 21 days from Vilnius to Bergen

 PL9 Poland & The Baltic States Tour